thewca/wca-documents/documents/Code of Ethics.md

    2. WCA Delegates must communicate with other Delegates in their region and/or in any region they are planning to delegate a competition.
    3. All work done within the WCA is confidential and must not be disclosed to non-WCA Staff members without explicit permission from relevant members.
       1. Delegates may provide relevant feedback to the Organizers but must not give visibility of sensitive information, or sections written by other Delegates.
+   4. WCA Staff should be professional, respectful, and provide a positive reflection of the organization.
+      1. WCA Staff should always be aware of their target audience (e.g. their age, experience, nationality, etc.) and their tone/language when they make statements while acting in their capacity as WCA Staff.
 3. **Conduct of Official WCA Competitions**
    1. Decisions on incidents required to be made by a WCA Delegate must only be made by those listed on the WCA competition page.
       1. Non-listed Delegates can make decisions on incidents only with the approval of the listed Delegate(s).